Imilac

 Imilac is a pallasite meteorite found in the Atacama Desert of Northern Chile in 1822.

 Classification

 Imilac is classified as a stony–iron pallasite.
 Imilac specimens are highly prized by meteorite collectors due to its high concentration of beautiful olivine grains.

 Strewn field

-Numerous masses were found in a valley to the SW of Imilac.
+Numerous masses were found in a valley to the southwest of Imilac.
 The total weight of the Imilac fall is estimated to be around 1000 kg.
 The primary strewn field is long about 8 km.

 Specimens

 Due to weathering, intact olivine grains are present only on large specimens (over 1 kg).
 Smaller samples contain darker altered olivine crystals.
 On the market there are also a lot of very small (few grams) Imilac individuals called metal skeletons: they are severely weathered and lack olivine grains.